GitJCCD/mosquito-diversity-isla-del-carmen/README.md

 # mosquito-diversity-isla-del-carmen

+## License Change
+As of 12/03/2025, this repository is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+Previous versions of the code were released under the GNU License.

 Database of female mosquito diversity of Isla del Carmen Campeche, Mexico This dataset contains data on female mosquito diversity as assessed in Isla del Carmen Campeche, Mexico, over a 12-month sampling period.
 Samplings were carried out along three transects in different vegetation types: a modified area by buildings but still containing semideciduous forest native vegetation (BLDSM), an area of a mixture of dominant mangrove and less abundant semideciduous forest vegetation (MGSM); and a mixture of dominant vegetation of semideciduous forest and less abundant mangrove trees (SMMG).